Multi-Task Learning for Metal Alloy Property Prediction: An Empirical Study of Negative Transfer and Mitigation Strategies: Related Work

-Debnath et al. \cite{debnath2025overcoming} used MTL to predict yield strength and elongation of HEAs, finding modest improvements.
-Pei et al. \cite{pei2020machine} predicted hardness and phase stability using composition features.
-However, these studies typically use small, curated datasets where all samples have all properties labeled---a scenario quite different from the realistic setting where different properties are measured on different sample sets.
+However, most existing studies use small, curated datasets where all samples have all properties labeled---a scenario quite different from the realistic setting where different properties are measured on different sample sets.
+Furthermore, the question of whether properties from different physical domains (e.g., electronic transport versus mechanical plasticity) can share representations remains largely unexamined.

 Our work addresses this realistic scenario using a union dataset approach where each sample may have only a subset of properties labeled, employing masked loss functions to handle missing labels during training.
+Critically, we examine MTL across physically distinct property types, revealing fundamental limitations of the shared-representation assumption.